SHD118/ReadMe-Generator/README.md

 6. [ Tests. ](#tests)
 7. [ Questions. ](#questions)
 ## Installation
-dsfsd
+N/A
 ## Usage
-dfasf
+N/A
 ## License
-asd
+Free Use
 ## Tests
-  sadf
+  N/A
 ## Questions?

 Want to see more of my work?
-[Github Link](https://github.com/)
+[Github Link](https://github.com/https://github.com/SHD118/ReadMe-Generator)
 <br/>
-Want to learn more please contact me at das
+Want to learn more please contact me at shdesai118@gmail.com